pepers/SYSC3303-Project/Iteration4/src/README.txt

 	and not interfering with them
-	- Error Simulator Mode allows the user to simulate errors happening during the file transfer, and the user will be prompted to choose which error they want to simulate
+	- Error Simulator Mode allows the user to simulate errors happening during the file transfer, and the user will be prompted to choose a variety of settings with which to simulate those errors
+	- the Error Simulator must be closed and restarted between each transfer

 TESTING